 Hay in the shed is like money in the bank and my little hay shed was full.
-But ... as the dry became dryer, I could see the "money in the bank" would be twice as expensive when I did my usual two refills of hay later in the year and I decided that an early intervention was essential.
+But ... as the dry became dryer, I could see the "money in the bank" would be twice as expensive when I did my usual two refills of hay later in the year and I decided that early intervention was essential.

 I don't have grass – or if I do it's a bonus.
-I have clean, green, wee paddocks (eight of them on two acres) and everything here gets hard fed.
+I have clean, green, wee paddocks (eight of them on two acres) and everything here gets hard-fed.
 Everyone has two feeds a day of boiled barley mixed with copra, and the pigs have Goldilocks' spare milk added to their buckets too.
-All of the animals are topped up with greens from the garden, fruit from the orchard and I grow fodder crops in every space available.
+All of the animals are topped up with greens from the garden, and fruit from the orchard and I grow fodder crops in every space available.
 Goldilocks grazes the long acre, Last Thyme gets a couple of hours out on the roadside (either before or after we have gone for a ride), and any calves I may be raising always have an open bag of Fibre-pro in their pens which they can help themselves to whenever they like.
-Instead of buying groceries I buy feed.
+Instead of buying groceries, I buy feed.
 What I feed my animals feeds me and I think my food supply is pretty good.

 A bull I had loaned out for dairy mating was dispatched to the works and I asked my hay supplier if I could pay for a double load of hay and whether I could keep it stored in his shed until space was available in mine.
 This wasn't a problem and now I don't just have "money in the bank" ...
 I have "pure gold"!